kajahno/ansible-tutorial/source/md/prerequisites/terminology.md

 This section will provide with the minimum theory required to work with Ansible.

-There are two main modes in which Ansible can be run: ad-hoc mode and playbook mode.
+There are two main modes in which Ansible can be run: [**ad-hoc mode**](#ansible-ad-hoc) and [**playbook mode**](#ansible-playbook).
 We will make more emphasis in the playbook mode.

 ### Ansible Playbook

-Drawn on a diagram the architecture of Ansible running in playbook-mode would look similar to the following:
+Drawn on a diagram, the architecture of Ansible running in playbook-mode would look similar to the following:

 ![](diagrams/ansible-arch.png)

 #### Basic directory structure
-Following the provided example in the [documentation](https://docs.ansible.com/ansible/2.7/user_guide/playbooks_reuse_roles.html), the directory structure of an ansible project can be as follows:
+Following the example provided in the [documentation](https://docs.ansible.com/ansible/2.7/user_guide/playbooks_reuse_roles.html), the directory structure of an ansible project can be as follows:
 ```
 site.yml
 webservers.yml